nwg-piotr/nwg-shell/README.md

 **nwg-shell** is a GTK3-based shell for [sway](https://github.com/swaywm/sway) and [Hyprland](https://github.com/hyprwm/Hyprland) Wayland compositors.
-The project provides a common configuration tool (**nwg-shell-config**), that allows to set up the system with a graphical UI, and a range of components such as **nwg-panel** (system panel), **nwg-drawer** (application launcher), **nwg-dock** (system dock), **nwg-menu** (XDG-style menu) or **nwg-bar** (customizable button bar).
+The project provides a common configuration tool (**nwg-shell-config**) that allows you to configure the system in a graphical UI, and a range of components such as **nwg-panel** (system panel), **nwg-drawer** (application launcher), **nwg-dock** (system dock), **nwg-menu** (XDG-style menu) or **nwg-bar** (customizable button bar).
 It also includes several native tools as **nwg-look** (look and feel GTK settings editor), **nwg-displays** (display manager), **Azote** (wallpaper manager),